ozun215/shim-review-1/README.md

 ### What organization or people are asking to have this signed?
 -------------------------------------------------------------------------------
 Gooroom Platform Forum (www.gooroom.kr).
-Korean companies such as Eclectic, Hangul and Computer, AhnLab, and TmaxOS are participating in the Cloud Platform Forum.
+Korean companies such as eActive(www.eactive.co.kr), HANCOM Inc.(www.hancom.com), AhnLab Inc.(www.ahnlab.com), and TmaxOS(kr.tmaxsoft.com) are participating in the Cloud Platform Forum.

 -------------------------------------------------------------------------------